(i carry it in my heart)

 I’m rather a fan of a cliché – I always feel that for something to become one it has to be embraced by many and that probably means it has some sense stitched into it’s lining.
 One such chestnut is that ‘home is where the heart is’.
 Most would not argue with this.
 But I would argue that home is IN the heart.

 I’ve inferred before that I have moved often and it is true that the moving is not over yet.
 At the moment I am in the USA and I am far from my mother and from my daughters.
 Before coming here for this year, I was mostly separate from my husband.
 And from my mother and from my daughters.
 This year I have him, not them.
 When I am in Britain I have them, not him.
 My father is dead.
-So I am always far from him.
+So he is not any of my here’s at all.

 But since they are all carried safely in my heart, I can be home wherever I am and I have learned the trick.